HARNESSING THE TOOLS OF HEALTHCARE TECHNOLOGY, MANAGEMENT, AND DESIGN TO ADVANCE HEALTH EQUITY AND JUSTICE

 CLINIC OPERATIONS MODERNIZATION

-The [Your Clinic] Wiki is new effort to bring private sector quality knowledge management support to frontline clinics, regardless of budget, management infrastructure, or tech literacy.
+The [Your Clinic] Wiki is an effort to bring private sector quality knowledge management support to frontline clinics, regardless of budget, management infrastructure, or tech literacy.

 Behind the scenes operations management is essential to providing quality care to patients.
 We're working to help clinic administrators adopt and adapt these digital clinic support practices at no cost.